 Then, there’s the effectiveness issue.
 Some will say that Australia’s 1996 NFA reform stopped mass shootings.
 Well, yes and no. There are still shootings, and there are still massacres, and yes, even mass shootings.
 There are fewer shootings using guns that were banned.
 There hasn’t been a shooting to the level of Port Arthur since then, but neither had there been before then.
 It was a unique event.

 The thing to note when looking at those numbers is the fact that the Port Arthur is an outlier.
-Mass shootings are oddities, even here in the US, and it’s difficult drawing conclusions (or enacting laws) based on what are essentially rare events.
+Mass shootings are oddities, even here in the US, and it’s difficult drawing conclusions (or enacting laws) based on rare events.

-Note: they are rare events here as well, but they’re so widely publicized that it may seem as if they’re happening all the time.
+Note: they are rare events here, but they’re so widely publicized that it may seem as if they’re happening all the time.
 Some will argue this, but you can do your own research and look at numbers.
 Some of your research might be hampered by changing definitions of mass shootings which lowered the requirement for numbers of victims before it could be labeled a mass shooting.
-Currently, four injured is sufficient to label it a mass shooting.
+Currently, four injured suffices to label it a mass shooting.
 But it used to be the number of people killed, and a higher number at that.
 THIS site has some data including links to the actual incidents of everything listed.
 It only lists incidents it can verify.
-Be aware that my main area of interest is Home Invasions and Defensive Shootings (which you kind of have to hunt for).
+Know that my main area of interest is Home Invasions and Defensive Shootings (which you kind of have to hunt for).
 We can each take what we want from the data.

-Violence in general — including gun crime — was already in a downtrend not just in Australia, but also in the US and the world in general (excluding war zones).
+Violence — including gun crime — was already in a downtrend not just in Australia, but also in the US and the world (excluding war zones).
 Experts, whatever that means, are hard-pressed to quantify the effect of Australia’s law.
-Despite what you might hear, it’s possible Australia will experience a mass shooting even under its current law (clearly, that’s already happened, but people gloss over that).
+Despite what you might hear, it’s possible Australia will experience a mass shooting even under its current law (that’s already happened, but people gloss over that).
 If they don’t, it won’t necessarily be because of the NFA.